Neviim Tovim, blogs by Gillian Gould Lazarus

 Posted on: May 12, 2026

-There were perhaps half a dozen women rabbis in the UK, Reform or Liberal, denominations which are now merged as the Movement for Progressive Judaism.
+There were then perhaps half a dozen women rabbis in the UK, Reform or Liberal, denominations which are now merged as the Movement for Progressive Judaism.
 There was discussion of the gender specificity in our prayer books, masculine pronouns and terminology for God and the omission of the Matriarchs, Sarah, Rebecca, Rachel and Leah, from the opening paragraph of the Amidah prayer, where the Patriarchs, Abraham, Isaac and Jacob are named.
 An updated prayer book in 2008 amended this, whereas the new prayer book for Rosh Hashanah and Yom Kippur published in 1986 had retained ‘Lord’, ‘Father’ and ‘King’ which disappointed some rabbis and some congregants.

 A traditionally minded member of my shul invited my husband, David Gould, who was also traditionally minded, to take some sort of stand against women wearing tallit in our services.
-Undecided this far, I did not want David to be drawn into opposing the women and resolved to put on a tallit myself on Yom Kippur.
+Undecided this far, I did not want David to be drawn into opposing the women and resolved to wear a tallit myself on Yom Kippur.
 David lent me one of his and, when I put it on, reciting the prayer about enveloping oneself in tzitzit (the fringes on the prayer garment), I was literally shivering, fear and awe both being upon me.

 At about that time, a significant number of women in my shul came to the same decision, mostly women of about my age, then in our thirties, influenced by second wave feminism and progressive Jewish discourse.